PrinuVinod/CD-Lab/README.md

-# CD-Lab
+# Compiler Design
-This are the codes for Compiler Design Lab
+These are soem Compiler Design Code

 # How to Run
 In Linux Terminal: <br>